searchivarius/py_mtasklite/README.md

 * Just import `processes.pqdm` or `threads.pqdm` for a (nearly) drop-in replacement of the `pqdm` code.
 By default, this code uses the `tqdm.auto.tqdm_auto` class that chooses an appropriate `tqdm` representation depending on the environment (e.g., a terminal vs a Jupyter notebook).
 Alternatively, multitasking can be used separately from tqdm (via `mtasklite.Pool`) and/or `tqdm` can be applied explicitly to the output iterable (for improved code clarity).
 See [this notebook](examples/mtasklite_pool_square_demo.ipynb) or an example.
 * The library supports any input iterable and passing worker arguments as individual elements (for single-argument functions), keyword-argument dictionaries, or tuples (for multiple positional arguments).
 * Like `pqdm`, additional `tqdm` parameters can be passed as keyword-arguments.
 With this, you can, e.g., disable `tqdm`, change the description, or use a different `tqdm` class.
 * In that, the code supports automatic parsing of `pqdm` kwargs and separating between the process pool class `mtasklite.Pool` args and `tqdm` args.
+For a full-list of "passable" arguments, please [see this section of README](#list-of-mtasklitepool-arguments).
 * Support for unordered execution and task timeouts.
 * The input queue is bounded by default.
 Setting `bounded` to False enables an unbounded input queue, which can result in faster processing at the expense of using more memory. **Caution**: If you read from a huge input file, setting `bounded` to False will cause loading the whole file into memory and potentially crashing your process.

+# List of `mtasklite.Pool` arguments

+Here is a full list of `mtasklite.Pool` arguments that can be passed through `pqdm` function:

+* `input_iterable` Iterable to be processed in parallel.
+* `worker_or_worker_arr` A single worker function/object or a list of worker functions/objects.
+* `n_jobs` Number of worker processes/threads to create (ignored if `worker_or_worker_arr` is a list) .
+* `argument_type` Specifies how arguments are passed to workers.
+For a description of argument-passing methods, please see [this page](docs/argument_passing.md).
+* `exception_behavior` Defines how exceptions are handled.
+For a description of other exception-processing modes, please, see [this page](docs/exception_processing.md).
+* `bounded` Whether to use bounded execution mode: The bounded execution mode is memory efficient.
+In the unbounded execution mode, all input items are loaded into memory.
+* `chunk_size` Size of chunks for bounded execution.
+* `chunk_prefill_ratio` Prefill ratio for chunks in bounded execution.
+* `is_unordered` Whether results can be returned in any order.
+* `task_timeout` Timeout for individual tasks.
+* `join_timeout` Timeout for joining workers.

 # Contributing